 This is where proactive communications come in.
 Informing customers of delivery status changes means they’re always in the loop and don’t need to get in touch.
 Post-purchase tracking software provides customers with a device-agnostic tracking timeline and customisable tracking pages.
 This means you’re always pushing customers to engage more deeply with your brand.

 As the WISMO contacts decrease, you can expect to see increases across NPS, CSAT and other CX metrics.

-When it comes to the WISMO and WISMR problem, prevention is better than a cure.
+When it comes to WISMO and WISMR problems, prevention is better than a cure.

-Every contact to your customer service team regarding the whereabouts of an order shaves a little bit off the profit of that order.
-When WISMOs and WISMRs accumulate to a sufficient degree, profits aren’t so much shaved as they are hacked.
+Every time a customer contacts your customer service team about the whereabouts of an order the profits from that order reduce.
+When WISMOs and WISMRs accumulate to a sufficient degree, profits are hacked, rather than shaved.

-Instead, you could allow your customers to consume fully-branded updates, regardless of which carrier is delivering their parcel and through whichever channel you’d like to speak to them.
-You can also warn your agents of potential issues with proactive alerting such as ‘is late’ or ‘may be missing’ before your customer becomes aware, allowing them to take matters into their own hands and make outbound contact rather than wait for the phone to ring.
+Instead, you could give customers fully-branded updates through your preferred channel, regardless of which carrier is delivering their parcel.
+You can also warn agents of potential issues with proactive alerting such as ‘parcel is late’ or ‘may be missing’ before your customer becomes aware.
+This allows agents to take matters into their own hands and contact customers directly rather than wait for them to call, reducing inbound call volumes.

 Alternatively, embedding tracking directly in your own app or website allows customers to self-serve and keeps all interactions exactly where you want them.